mesosphere/dcos-commons/docs/pages/operations-guide.md

 If the `options.json` from when the service was last installed or updated is not available, you will need to manually recreate it using the following steps.

-First, we'll fetch the default application's environment, current application's environment and the actual template that maps config values to the environment:
+First, we'll fetch the default application's environment, current application's environment, and the actual template that maps config values to the environment:

 1. Ensure you have [jq](https://stedolan.github.io/jq/) installed.
 1. Set the service name that you're using, in this example we'll use `dse`:
 ```bash
 $ SERVICE_NAME=dse
 ```
-1. Get the version of the package that is currently installed (replacing `dse` with the name of your service below):
+1. Get the version of the package that is currently installed:
 ```bash
 $ PACKAGE_VERSION=$(dcos package list | grep $SERVICE_NAME | awk '{print $2}')
 ```